RADar-AZDelta/Rabbit-in-a-Blender/README.md

     | -i, --import-vocabularies [VOCABULARIES_ZIP_FILE] | Extracts the vocabulary zip file (downloaded from the Athena website) and imports it into the OMOP CDM database.
     | -r [PATH], --run-etl [PATH] | Runs the ETL, pass the path to ETL folder structure that holds your queries, Usagi CSV's an custom concept CSV's.
     | -c, --cleanup [TABLE] | Cleanup all the OMOP tables, or just one.
 Be aware that the cleanup of a single table can screw up foreign keys!
 For instance cleaning up only the 'Person' table, will result in clicical results being mapped to the wrong persons!!!!
-    | -dq, --data-quality | Check the data quality (based on the data quality dashboard).
-UNDER DEVELOPMENT !!!!
+    | -dq, --data-quality | Check the data quality and store the results.
+    | -dqd, --data-quality-dashnoard | View the results of the data quality checks.
+(UNDER DEVELOPMENT)

 * **Run ETL specific command options (-r [PATH], --run-etl [PATH]):**
     |  command | help